Last fact-checked 29 April 2024

 Shortfills are bottles of nicotine-free e-liquid with enough room in the bottle to add a separate shot of nicotine.
 Shortfill bottles are typically filled to five-sixths capacity.
 So for example, if you buy 50ml of shortfill it usually comes in a 60ml bottle (leaving just enough room to add a single 10ml nicotine shot).
 100ml shortfills usually come in a 120ml bottle, which is big enough to take 2 nicotine shots, and so on.

-Shortfill bottles were created in response to the Tobacco Products Directive (TPD), an EU-wide law that made it illegal to sell any “nicotine-containing liquid” in bottles bigger than 10ml footnote 1.
+Shortfill bottles were created in response to the Tobacco Products Directive (TPD), an EU-wide law that made it illegal to sell any “nicotine-containing liquid” in bottles bigger than 10ml.
 Shortfill contains no nicotine whatsoever, so it’s perfectly legal for a UK vaper to buy a 25ml, 50ml, 100ml or 200ml bottle, then add their own shot of nicotine at home.

 Nicotine boosters are usually sold in 10ml bottles at a strength of 18 or 20mg/ml (the legal maximums under the TPD are 10ml and 20mg/ml).
-An 18mg/ml shot will give a 50ml bottle a nicotine strength of exactly 3mg/ml (180 mg of nicotine divided by 60 ml of vape juice), whilst a 20mg/ml shot will make it 3.3mg/ml.
+When you mix these shots in with shortfill, you end up with a strength of 3-6 mg/ml depending on what you add.
 Other nicotine strengths, and the nicotine-to-shortfill ratios you’ll need to achieve them, are explained further down in this article.

 Shortfill bottles are great because they allow committed vapers to buy more than 10ml of e liquid at a time.
 A 50ml or 100ml shortfill bottle is more convenient for the vaper, better for the environment (less packaging) and slightly cheaper, too.